Licorice

 Sowing and Growing

-Soak the seed in water for 24 hours before sowing in pots or trays indoors in late spring, or directly outdoors in early summer.
-If possible, use plug trays to minimise disturbance to the young tap roots when potting up.
-Plant out after risk of frost has passed.
+Licorice seed benefits from pre-soaking: place seeds in water for around 24 hours before sowing.
+Sow in pots, open trays, or plug trays indoors in late spring, or directly outdoors in early summer once the soil has warmed up.
+Where possible, plug trays are useful as they help minimise disturbance to the developing tap root when potting on.

 Uses and Benefits